kesterling/FGDT-simulator/README.md

 This is the repository to run the focus group digital twins simulator developed by the TeCD-Lab at UCR.

+TO RUN THIS REPOSITORY, download the full zip file and run the script locally on your machine.
+The download will include two subdirectories (one to store results, and one with the API keys) that are necessary for the Python scripts to run.

+You must enter your Gemini API key as a single line in the file secretge.txt, and your Groq API key as a single line in the file secretgr.txt.
+Both of these files are located in the MyPersonalKeyAPI directory.
 For questions about this directory, please write to Kevin Esterling, kevin.esterling@ucr.edu

 See "DigitalTwin example.txt" to interpret the digital twin covariates.